 • Can I break my contract?

 • Your housing contract is a legally binding document.
-It will be important to inform yourself of the consequences of breaking a contract (Will you have to pay out the remainder of your rent?
+It will be important to inform yourself of the consequences of breaking a contract by asking your property manager and looking at the terms of stay with the company you choose (Will you have to pay out the remainder of your rent?
 Is there a fee?
 Will you lose your deposit? etc.).

 • What if my apartment doesn't match the description, is missing something important or something is broken?